Melissa-code/labonneaffaire/README.md

 # Labonneaffaire

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.2.

+This is a lesson to lear Angular

 ## Development server